 - Can you support someone else's success in a way that will provide some other value to your brand?

-Action Tip: Identify potential partnerships in your communities/locally that you have otherwise not considered.
+Action Tip: Identify potential partnerships in your local communities that you have not yet considered.
 Go where your ideal customer is.

 Dive into community